Skip Navigation

 ST. PHILIP'S EPISCOPAL SCHOOL HISTORY

-During the spring of 1993, a challenge gift of $300,000 from the most generous of school friends, Mrs. Jody Hughes, began a campaign, which raised capital funds for a new school wing, as well as an addition for the existing parish hall.
-Construction was completed in the spring of 1994 on the building, which houses first through sixth grades, and Music/Spanish, Art, Computer and Science.
-The parish hall has now been expanded and we now have activities in this wonderful large room.
+During the spring of 1993, a challenge gift of $300,000 from the most generous of school friends, Mrs. Jody Hughes, began a campaign that raised capital funds for a new school wing, as well as an addition to the existing parish hall.
+Construction was completed in the spring of 1994 on the building, which houses first through fourth grades, and Computers and Science.